C4AI/Integrating-Question-Answering-and-Text-to-SQL-in-Portuguese/README.md

 ### Dataset preparation

-In the *Datasets_Integration* folder, it is possible to find two folders that was used to integrate the datasets.
+In the *Datasets_Integration* folder, it is possible to find two files that were used to integrate the datasets.

 ## Classifier

-## BM25+PTT5
+## Factual Question Answering System – BM25+PTT5

-## Text-SQL
+We utilized a Retriever-Reader model based on the work of Cacao et al. For more information check their work: https://github.com/C4AI/deepage

+The implementation codes can be found in the BM25-PTT5 folder.

+The system works using BM25 as the retriever and the file Prepare_Elastic.ipynb is used to upload the corpus in the elastic search

+## Text-to-SQL System - mRAT-SQL

+We utilized the mRAT_SQL model that can be found here: https://github.com/C4AI/gap-text2sql

 ## Integration

+## Acknowledgments

+This work was partly supported by  Ita\'{u} Unibanco S.A.  through the \textit{Programa de Bolsas Ita\'{u}} (PBI) of the \textit{Centro de Ciência de Dados} da Universidade de São Paulo (C$^2$D-USP); by the Center for Artificial Intelligence (C4AI) through support from the S\~ao Paulo Research Foundation (FAPESP grant \#2019/07665-4) and from the IBM Corporation; by CNPq grants no. 312180/2018-7 and 304012/2019-0, and CAPES Finance Code 001.

 ## Cite this work